Alfalfa: Everything You Need To Know!

 https://theherbprof.com/ | More Articles Here

 As a nutritionist, I often get asked about the health benefits of different foods.
 One food that comes up frequently is alfalfa, also known as Medicago sativa or lucerne.
-Alfalfa is a herb that is commonly used as a forage crop for livestock, but it also has many potential health benefits for humans.
+Alfalfa is a herb commonly used as a forage crop for livestock.
+But it also has many potential health benefits for humans.
+A true gem in the world of herbs!

 A field of tall, green alfalfa swaying in the breeze under a bright blue sky